 - Yvette knows how to use online sources very efficiently.
 She’s given lectures about internet genealogy since she was 18 years old and wrote a successful book on that topic.

 Using online information effectively will dramatically reduce the hours needed to answer your questions.
 In some cases your question can be answered by online sources, otherwise online information can help to prepare a visit to the archives so those visits will be more productive.

 - Yvette is fluent in English and can help you to understand Dutch records and the stories found in them by providing translations and explanations.

-- Yvette also knows Dutch (native), German, French, Middle Dutch, Frisian, Afrikaans and Latin.
+- Yvette is also fluent in Dutch (native speaker), German and French and knows basic Middle Dutch, Frisian, Afrikaans and Latin.
 Some or all of these languages may be necessary for your project, as records were created in different languages depending on the time and place.

 - Yvette is a Prince2-certified project manager who knows how to plan and organize her work and keep her clients informed about the progress.

-- Yvette has very high ethical standards and works according to the code of ethics of the Association for Professional Genealogists and standards for sound genealogical research and standards for sharing information with others as recommended by the National Genealogical Society.
+- Yvette has very high standards and works according to the Code of Ethics and Conduct of the Board for Certification of Genealogists, the code of ethics of the Association for Professional Genealogists and standards for sound genealogical research and standards for sharing information with others as recommended by the National Genealogical Society.